-Property and equipment (PPE) of the Company pertains to online lottery equipment, leasehold improvements, office and transportation equipment.
-There is an overall decrease of Php65.5 million in the account compared to balances at December 31, 2015 due to the recognized depreciation for the year that was tempered by additions in PPE for the period.
+Property and equipment (PPE) of the Corporation pertains to online lottery equipment, leasehold improvements, office and transportation equipment.
+There is an overall decrease of P65.5 million in the account compared to balances at December 31, 2015 due to the recognized depreciation for the year that was tempered by additions in PPE for the period.

-Goodwill pertains to the goodwill recognized upon acquisition of controlling interest in POSC through the pooling method in 2015.
+Goodwill pertains to the goodwill recognized upon PLC's acquisition of controlling interest in POSC through the pooling method in 2015.
+The increase in goodwill is due to the additional goodwill recognized in 2017 upon LCC's consolidation

-PLC's total liabilities increased by P166.8 million or 30% as at December 31, 2016 from total liabilities of Php552.7 million as at December 31, 2015.
+PLCs total liabilities increased by P166.8 million or 30% as at December 31, 2016 from total liabilities of P552.7 million as at December 31, 2015.
 The increase is due mostly to the increase in trade and other payables related to POSC's operations as well as increased service fees related to the increase in gaming share revenue from City of Dreams Manila.

-Stockholders' equity increased by P299.0 million as of December 31, 2016 from Php15,889.3 million as of December 31, 2015.
-The increase was due mainly to the increase in retained earnings from the net income earned for the year, offset in part by the declaration and payment of dividends during the period worth Php680 million.
-Minority interest is at Php830.4 million as at December 31, 2016.
+Stockholders' equity increased by P299.0 million as of December 31, 2016 from P15,889.3 million as of December 31, 2015.
+The increase was due mainly to the increase in retained earnings from the net income earned for the year, offset in part by the declaration and payment of dividends during the period worth P680 million.
+Minority interest is at P830.4 million as at December 31, 2016.